runxunteh/coding-challenges/README.md

 Therefore, this project is to force myself to code at least a program everyday no matter the difficulty or the completion.

+Update: This project is on hold to focus more on the job and projects that can't be shared.

 Timeline: <br />
 <details><summary><b>December 2018</b></summary>
 30 Dec 2018: Third highest number.py <br />